libsteve/Reggie-the-Regex-Parser/README.md

 This regex parser will take a regualr expression string and create an NFA modeled by that string.

 A user can then take the resulting NFA and pass in a string to see if it passes the NFA.

+Use
+---

+To compile and run tests, run

+	make test

+To clean the build files, run

+	make clean

+To clean the build files and binaries, run

+	make real-clean